streamroot/integration-samples/mesh-delivery/android/ExoPlayerMeshDelivery/README.md

 ### StatsView

-Streamroot provides a utils library that allows the display of Mesh Delivery information on the device.
+Lumen provides a utils library that allows the display of Mesh Delivery information on the device.

 ## **⚠️ This is not intended for production ⚠️**